-Valentine's Day is not everyone's cup of tea, so if you prefer walking boots to roses do read on!
-Personally I like to indulge in some love & decadence as well, be it with friends, family or a partner.
-For a few years now I've been leading a foraging walk to Men-a-Tol to mark this time of year - a mixture of those who love the outdoors, couples, friends & youngsters.
-Here's the story of why & what you can expect.
-Men-a-Tol is an ancient site in West Penwith, about four miles from Penzance, where a holed stone lies between two upright stones, and the holed stone is large enough to crawl through.
-It isn’t known what the site was originally used for, though speculation includes passing small children through the hole to remedy ills, and its use as a fertility site.
+Men-a-Tol is an ancient site in West Penwith, about four miles from Penzance.
+It consists of a holed stone between two upright stones.
+The holed stone is large enough to crawl through.
+It isn’t known what the site was originally used for, though speculation includes passing small children through the hole to remedy ills, and use as a fertility site.

 I chose this venue to integrate the fertility aspect of this ancient site.
 Adding an additional aspect to Valentine's day for those wanting to conceive.

 The walk involves an atmospheric wander down an old track lined with tall hedgerows.
 There's a 360° view of the moors.
 Running this course in February means dressing warmly as the site is quite exposed.

 The first time I led this foraging course, when we reached the stone site, I remember one couple decided to crawl through the stone together - as is the custom if you're wanting to conceive.